-To the extent that any Scheme Property, or any assets to be received as part of the Scheme Property, or any costs, charges or expenses to be paid out of the Scheme Property, are not attributable to one Sub-fund only, the ACD will allocate such Scheme Property, assets, costs, charges or expenses between Sub-funds in a manner which is fair to all Shareholders of the Company.
+To the extent that any Scheme Property, or any assets to be received as part of the Scheme Property, or any costs, charges or expenses to be paid out of the Scheme Property, are not attributable to one Subfund only, the ACD will allocate such Scheme Property, assets, costs, charges or expenses between Sub-funds in a manner which is fair to all Shareholders of the Company.

-Each Sub-fund may issue income and accumulation Shares.
-WS Ruffer Absolute Return Fund may issue the following Classes of Shares: Class C, Class I, Class H, Class J, Class K and Class L Shares.
+The following Classes of Share may be issued in respect of each Subfund (other than WS Ruffer Pacific & Emerging Markets Fund, which is no longer available for investment): Class I, Class C, Class H, Class J, Class K, and Class L Shares.
+Each of these Shares may technically be available as both income and accumulation Shares.
 Further details of the Shares presently available for each Sub-fund, including details of their criteria for subscription and fee structure, are set out in Appendix I.